 - Blue, cold or clammy skin

 - Seizures or muscle spasms

 - An inability to wake up2

-Opioids, like hydrocodone, have become such a problem in the US, that it is now at epidemic levels.
-Every day, more than 115 people in the US die from an overdose to a opioid-related medication.
+Opioids, like hydrocodone, have become such a problem in the US that it is now at epidemic levels.
+Every day, more than 115 people in the US die from an overdose to an opioid-related medication.
 Although measures are being taken to decrease these numbers, recognizing the warning signs of an overdose is extremely important in getting people help quickly to save lives.3